Organize your Space

 Everything you create in Confluence, from meeting notes to retrospectives and everything in between, takes the form of either a page or a blog post.

-- Your homepage will be the first thing that visitors to your site see.
-To help them find relevant content, start by curating your homepage with useful macros and including information about what is in your space.
-See set up a space homepage for more info.
+- Your overview will be the first thing that visitors to your site see.
+To help them find relevant content, start by curating your overview with useful macros and including information about what is in your space.
+See set up a space overview for more info.

 - If you're creating content that's specific mainly to the current timeframe, and won't change over time, create it as a blog post.
 The space blog displays the latest news first, and visitors can scroll down if they're interested in older content.